 USDA information on farms, crops and livestock in district counties

-The district is one of the fastest growing regions for dairy production in the United States with the advantages of open spaces, favorable climate, irrigation for consistent high-quality forage, and abundant groundwater at a safe depth that separates nutrient management activity from the hydrologic cycle.
-The district is now home to the largest milk drying plant in North America, located in Garden City.
+The Corn Standard.
 Corn is the most popular irrigated crop in the district according to annual water use reports collected by the Chief Engineer.
 According to the Kansas Department of Agriculture, the value of irrigated corn produced in southwest Kansas was $582.77 million in 2013 and the total economic income generated by that corn was $842 million.
 The Net Irrigation Requirement (NIR) for corn ranges from 13.7” in Ford County to 15.4” in Morton County; this is in addition to the average precipitation of only 19 inches (K.A.R.
 5-5-12, NIR at 50% chance of rainfall; K.A.R.
 5-6-12, Average annual precipitation).
 Corn is the first irrigated crop in the district to be provided a limited irrigation risk management option in the federal crop insurance program of USDA Risk Management Agency.
 USDA irrigated corn yield average in Kansas 1972-2016 was 165 bushels per acre (average 32 million acres harvested) and non-irrigated average 1972-2016 was 46 bushels per acre (average 557 million acres harvested).
 If corn acres were all dryland the economic impact would be significant.
 Some years, dryland production is wiped out by drought without the safety-net of irrigation.